SMS Königsberg (1905): Battle of Rufiji Delta

-A civilian pilot, Dennis Cutler of Durban, South Africa, was commissioned into the Royal Marines and persuaded to make his private Curtiss seaplane available for the British Empire.
-The Royal Navy requisitioned the passenger ship to serve as a makeshift tender for Cutler's aircraft.
-On his first attempt to locate the cruiser, Cutler, who did not have a compass, got lost and was forced to land on a desert island.
-On his second flight, he successfully located Königsberg, and a third flight with a Royal Navy observer confirmed his observations.
-His aircraft's radiator was damaged on the flight by ground fire and he was grounded until replacement parts could be brought from Mombasa.
-A pair of Royal Naval Air Service Sopwiths were brought up with the intention of scouting and even bombing the ship.
-They soon fell apart in the tropical conditions.
-A trio of Short seaplanes fared a little better, though they too were quickly disabled by the conditions.
+The British naval operation was distantly directed by Admiral Herbert King-Hall, the commander-in-chief of the Cape Town station.
+He discovered that two Curtiss flying boats were at Durban, owned by a mining engineer.
+Hiring one of them, King-Hall gave their civilian pilot, Dennis Cutler, a temporary commission into the Royal Naval Air Service and requisitioned the passenger ship to serve as a makeshift tender.
+On 19 November, on his first attempt to locate the cruiser, Cutler, who did not have a compass, got lost and was forced to land on the sea.
+On his second flight, on 22 November, he successfully located Königsberg, and a third flight with a Royal Navy observer confirmed his observations.
+His aircraft's radiator was damaged on the flight by ground fire and he was grounded until it could be repaired with one from a Ford car.
+A further flight on 10 December ended when the aircraft was brought down by ground fire and engine failure, resulting in Cutler's capture.
+A pair of Sopwith Type 807 seaplanes with Royal Naval Air Service crews arrived on 21 February, with the intention of scouting and even bombing the ship.
+These underpowered aircraft were found to be unable to take off with even a minimal bomb load and one was wrecked within a few days.
+In late April, a trio of Short Folder seaplanes fared a little better, but were able to photograph Königsberg, before they were quickly disabled by the conditions.